-• Theoretical estimates.
-For the theoretical investigation of the simulated clusters, we use three-dimensional measurements, computed within spherical shells centred on the minimum of the system potential well.
+(ii) Theoretical estimates.
+For the theoretical investigation of the simulated clusters, we use three-dimensional (3D) measurements, computed within spherical shells centred on the minimum of the system potential well.

-For the iron and oxygen abundances we employ the mass-weighted formula, defined as:
+For the iron and oxygen abundances, we employ the mass-weighted formula, defined as where X represents one of the two elements.